DrewHendersonGitHub/code-review-4/README.md

 \
 \
 \
-Test: It should return a Pizza object with two properties for the toppings and size
+Test: It should return a Pizza object with two properties for the toppings and size.

 Code: const newPizza("Cheese", "large");